DevWurm/rsa_database/README.md

 + create a MySQL database from the database/database.sql dump file
 + edit the application/config/database.conf file for your mysql server
 + deploy the content of application/ on a PHP Webserver
++ give the user of your webserver writing rights to the temp folder
 + (optional) restrict the public webserver access of the application/config/ directory, to keep your server credentials safe<br>
 The latest source is provided on <a href="https://github.com/DevWurm/rsa_database">GitHub</a>